Sole Custody Maryland What Is? Lawyer Rockville

-There are significant distinctions between sole physical custody and sole legal custody.
-Some parents may have sole physical custody of their child, but joint legal custody that they share with the other parent of the child.
+There are significant distinctions between sole physical care and sole legal care.
+Some parents may have sole physical care of their minor, but joint legal care that they share with the other parent of the minor.

 The meaning of both sole legal custody and sole physical custody are mentioned below:

 Only one parent of the minor has the legal right and obligation to make life decision regarding the juvenile’s well being and safety, these matters include the juvenile’s education, religion preference, medical care, and morals.

 The minor resides with only one guardian but can have supervised visitation with his or her other guardian.
 Unless the court of Maryland decides that it is not in the juvenile’s best interest for the other caretaker to have visitation.